Peru

 A more efficient allocation of daycare centers, aligned with urban production centers, could allow Peruvian companies to avoid disruption of work, open spaces for women to enter or re-enter the labor market and invest in their current and future workforce.
 Fewer countries have been hit by the pandemic than Peru, exposing its unstable labor market. […]

-3D Titling: Comments on the Introduction of the Transfer of Development Rights to Peru, by Jose Carlos Fernandez
+3D Titling: Comments on the Introduction of the Transfer of Development Rights to Peru

 07.15.19

-This article appears in the Spring 2019 edition of the Latin America Policy Journal released on April 2019.
-You can order the edition here.
 Abstract The transfer of development rights is an instrument of urban policy originally used in the United States.
-It allows the owners of landmarks in a city to sell their air rights […]
+It allows the owners of landmarks in a city to sell their air rights to developers for them to build over the standard height limits of their properties.
+The article explains the recent introduction of the mechanism […]